Brakebein/ngx-tagify/README.md

 }
 ```

-A string value can also be passed.
-It gets parsed by Tagify and transformed to tags.
-Keep in mind that the model returned will be an array of `TagData` again.
+If a string is passed, it gets parsed for tags by Tagify.
+The returned string is the stringified tags array or, if `mode: 'mix'`, the mixed text and tags string.

 ### Usage with `ngModel`